jfalken/s3_https_upload_portal/readme.md

 This restricts the credential to just that bucket.

+It is a good idea to create the bucket prior, so that you are assured the bucket name is available (s3 bucket namespace is global).

 ## Notes and Misc

 * Remember, this app has no auth.
 Don't just deploy and leave it; restrict access somehow!